Carmella (wrestler): Untouchable (2020–2022)

 Carmella would team up with Billie Kay at WrestleMania 37 to participate in a Tag Team Turmoil match to determine the number one contenders against Nia Jax and Shayna Baszler for the WWE Women's Tag Team Championship, but were unsuccessful in the match.
 Carmella then faced both members of the Riott Squad individually, and beat them both.
 She then proclaimed herself "The Most Beautiful Woman in All of WWE".
 She would then have 3 opportunities for the SmackDown Women's Championship against Bianca Belair, one on the July 16 episode of SmackDown, one on the July 23 episode, and one at a house show in Louisville, Kentucky, but during all three of them, she would be unsuccessful in capturing the title.
 Carmella was then scheduled to be Sasha Banks' replacement for SummerSlam against Bianca Belair, but was then attacked by a returning Becky Lynch.
 Carmella lost to Liv Morgan at the Extreme Rules kickoff show.

 As part of the 2021 Draft, Carmella was drafted to the Raw brand.
 In October, Carmella entered the Queen's Crown tournament, where she defeated Liv Morgan in the first round, but lost to Zelina Vega in the semi-finals.
 As part of her gimmick, Carmella began using a protective face mask, that assistants would provide at ringside.
 On the November 22 episode of Raw, Carmella and Queen Zelina defeated Nikki A.S.H and Rhea Ripley to win the WWE Women's Tag Team Championship.
 On night two of WrestleMania 38, Carmella and Zelina lost the titles to Naomi and Sasha Banks in a fatal four-way tag team match, which also included the team of Liv Morgan and Rhea Ripley, as well as the team of Natalya and Shayna Baszler.
 The following night on Raw, Zelina would blame Carmella for their loss at WrestleMania, which led to Zelina attacking Carmella, thus ending their alliance.
-Carmella suffered an injury during a live event on August 6.

-Return from hiatus (2023–present)
+Hiatuses and departure (2022–2025)

-Carmella returned on the January 30, 2023 episode of Raw, with her previous gimmick which she used until 2020.
+On August 6th, Carmella suffered an injury during a live event.
+Carmella returned on the January 30, 2023, episode of Raw, with her previous gimmick which she used until 2020.
 The following week on Raw, Carmella defeated Candice LeRae, Mia Yim, and Piper Niven in a fatal four-way match to qualify for the women's Elimination Chamber match at the namesake pay-per-view.
 At the event, Carmella failed to win the match after she was last pinned by Asuka.
+Following the March 13 episode of Raw, Carmella went on hiatus from in-ring action due to her real-life pregnancy.
+On February 21, 2025, it was reported by Fightful that Carmella’s contract had expired and is no longer with WWE, ending her near twelve-year tenure with the company.
+Carmella had previously stated that she was recovering from post pregnancy complication, drop foot.